App24/app24.github.io/docs/_projects/ProjectSteppe.md

 ---
 name: Project Steppe
 tools: [C#, Unity]
-description: A souls-like game worked in a team for 12 weeks for the last trimester of year 3 and submitted to Gamebridge
+description: A souls-like game worked in a team for 12 weeks for the last trimester of year 3 and submitted to Gamebridge.
 source_code: https://github.com/RIZ-STUDIOS/Project-Steppe
 pinned: true
 image: ../assets/projects/project_steppe.png